-The following Operating Systems were used to operationally test and validate the PGP SDK to the requirements of FIPS-140-2 the PGP SDK.
-Therefore these Operating Systems provide the highest level of assurance that the module will correct operate
+The following Operating Systems were used to operationally test and validate the PGP SDK to the requirements of FIPS-140-2.
+Therefore these Operating Systems provide the highest level of assurance that the module will correctly operate.

 Operating System configurations